-There were no key indicators or areas needing immediate attention; however, the quality assurance team (composed of FDJJ employees) made seven recommendations, focusing for the most part on staffing.
+There were no key indicators or areas needing immediate attention; however, the quality assurance team (composed of FDJJ employees) made 20 recommendations, focusing mostly in the areas of employee training, morale and turnover.

 The winning Provider for this procurement should be able to manage and maintain the facility minimally at the same QA levels as the current Provider, who has managed this facility for nearly six years, since 05 January 2004.
-The 'commendable' QA rating should help ensure the mission and goals of the Department are continually met or exceeded.
+The 'acceptable' QA rating should help to ensure the mission and goals of the Department are continually met or exceeded.